-BSCDCL smart cities project selects HPE to design, build and run multiple city command and control center operations
+BSCDCL smart cities project selects HPE to design, build and run multiple city command and control centre operations

 Hewlett Packard Enterprise (NYSE: HPE) at Mobile World Congress, announced new customer deployments in India that will enhance safety, security and provide better public services for Bhopal Smart City Development Corporation Ltd. (BSCDCL).

-The center has enabled the monitoring and administration of multiple city civic utilities and citizen services in each of these cities through a central cloud.
+The centre has enabled the monitoring and administration of multiple cities civic utilities and citizen services in each of these cities through a central cloud.
 It has also enabling state-wide monitoring of cities from a central command view.
 The selected cities include Bhopal, Gwalior, Jabalpur, Indore, Ujjain, Satna, and Sagar.

-Som Satsangi, MD, HPE India, said: “One benefit of creating one unified command center is the significant cost savings as compared to deploying individual command centers across each city individually.
+Som Satsangi, MD, HPE India, said: “One benefit of creating one unified command centre is the significant cost savings as compared to deploying individual command centres across each city individually.
 Our technology solution has the capability to integrate a multitude of citizen services applications and sensors running across cities in the state of Madhya Pradesh.”

-HPE provides an end-to-end solution for BSCDCL that combines the HPE Universal IoT platform, industry leading servers, Edge compute systems, HPE Pointnext services and a broad ecosystem of partners.
+HPE provides an end-to-end solution for BSCDCL that combines the HPE Universal IoT platform, industry-leading servers, Edge computes systems, HPE Pointnext services and a broad ecosystem of partners.

 HPE is enabling BSCDCL to collect more of the value derived from the volume of data created by connected devices in multiple cities and use contextual analysis to provide real-time information to citizens and authorities.